kminagawa/ulp-dactyl/README.md

 I bought the switches from [Reichelt](https://www.reichelt.de/de/en/cherry-mx-ultra-low-profile-rgb-pushbutton-module-cherry-mx6c-k3nb-p335040.html), they have both clicky and tactile variant.

+You can find the PCBs I designed for the keyboard [here](https://github.com/jonboh/amoeba-cherry-ulp).
+You should be able to order them in any pcb manufacturer like EuroCircuits or JLPCB.
+The diodes used in the PCBs are `1N4148W SOD323`.

 Regarding the model, lot of the features of the original dactyl manuform repository no longer work as I've focused on using just solidpython2 and I've hacked away wherever I needed.